0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/sequencing-batches.md

 In order to sequence a batch, the sequencer calls the $\texttt{sequenceBatches()}$ function in the L1 smart contract which can sequence one or multiple batches at once.

-This step provides L2 data availability in the L1 execution layer, because we are registering in L1 all the bytes of the L2 transactions.

 The calldata for the L1 $\texttt{sequenceBatches()}$​ function needs to include the following information:

 - The L2 transactions data, which is an array containing data for each batch.
 It includes all transactions within the batch along with a timestamp indicating its closure time.